Kingdown School

 Kingdown School is a mixed secondary school and sixth form in Warminster, Wiltshire, England for students aged 11 to 18.
 Since 1 August 2011, the school has been an academy.

 History

 Kingdown School was built in 1960 in the east of Warminster as a replacement for the Avenue and Sambourne secondary modern schools.
 It became a comprehensive in 1973 and gained academy status in 2011.

+In 1986, 50-year-old mathematics teacher Heather Arnold killed 39-year-old Jeanne Sutcliffe and her 8-month-old daughter Heidi Sutcliffe in their home in Westbury using an axe.
+She later admitted to psychologists that she "hated" Mrs Sutcliffe because she wanted to be closer to Sutcliffe's husband, Paul Sutcliffe, a fellow mathematics teacher at Kingdown.

+In 2002, Channel 4 attempted to produce a fly on the wall documentary about life as a sixth former in the school, but staff ordered the show's production to stop after it was discovered that the 17-year-old Howard Simmons the show was following was in fact Sheridan Simove (30 years old at the time), who was also the producer of the documentary, which had not been disclosed to the school staff before filming had started.

 The school is run by Acorn Educational Trust, which manages several primary schools in the area as well as (from September 2018) The Clarendon Academy, a secondary school in the town of Trowbridge.

 Houses

 In September 2006, Kingdown adopted a house system, aimed at giving students a sense of community, family, and belonging, and eliminating hostile subcultures by allowing older students to provide a positive role model.
 Originally there were five houses, each named after a notable British sporting venue and led by a Head of House.
 In 2017 a sixth house, Silverstone, was added.

 Each House consists of about a sixth of the students from each of Years 7 to 13, so about 280 students altogether.
 There are also tutor groups, each with approximately twenty-four students: four from each of Years 7 to 12/13, who meet their tutor for 20 minutes on every school day, beginning at 10.30 am.
 Members of each House come together for a house assembly once a week.
 Siblings are put into the same House, but usually not into the same tutor group.